paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2015-07-29-londons_olympic_stadium.markdown

 The few other remaining elements of the original stadium will soon disappear as well.
 The distinctive seating pattern, whose fragment design features lines that converge on the finish line, will be replaced with a design that suits West Ham United's own tastes.
 The red Mondo track is to be ripped up and replaced with a new blue surface.
 Even the name is likely to change, with operators looking to sell naming rights.

-{% figure c-figure--caption-right "London's first Olympic Stadium, [The Great Stadium](https://en.wikipedia.org/wiki/White_City_Stadium), was built in White City for the 1908 games and demolished in 1985.
+{% figure caption:"London's first Olympic Stadium, [The Great Stadium](https://en.wikipedia.org/wiki/White_City_Stadium), was built in White City for the 1908 games and demolished in 1985.
 What does the future have in store for the stadium in Stratford?
-Photograph: © [Museum of London](http://www.20thcenturylondon.org.uk/mol-82-232-138f)" %}
+Photograph: © [Museum of London](http://www.20thcenturylondon.org.uk/mol-82-232-138f)" class:"u-extend" %}
 {% picture /2015/07/london_white_city_stadium_1908.jpg alt="Postcard showing an illustration of London's White City Stadium in 1908" %}
 {% endfigure %}